 - Confusion and disorientation

 - Brain damage including anoxic brain injury

 - Changes in personality

 - Behavioral issues

 If you, or a loved one, suffer any of the above symptoms, it is essential to leave the area where the exposure occurred and obtain immediate medical attention.
 The length of your exposure and the level of your symptoms might cause permanent damage to your brain, heart, lungs or other vital organs.

 CO Brain Damage Lawsuit

 Nearly all types of injuries caused by carbon monoxide exposure can be avoided when specific steps are taken to maintain a safe environment.
 Property owners and managers can install CO detectors and maintain gas-powered equipment properly.
-If the victim suffered serious brain damage from carbon monoxide exposure caused by the negligence of others, they have the legal right to seek financial compensation.
+If the victim suffered severe brain damage from carbon monoxide exposure caused by the negligence of others, they have the legal right to seek financial compensation.

-If you believe you, or a family member, were exposed to CO gas leaks at home, your workplace, hotel, office, restaurant or other location, Rosenfeld Injury Lawyers can assist you in handling a claim for compensation.
+If you believe you, or a family member, were exposed to CO gas leaks at home, your workplace, hotel, office, restaurant or other location, Rosenfeld Injury Lawyers LLC can assist you in handling a claim for compensation.
 Our legal team has extensive experience in cases involving brain damage from carbon monoxide exposure.
 Our lawyers can file a lawsuit on your behalf to recover the financial compensation you deserve for your losses.